Drenica massacres: Massacres in 1999

 Between 19 March and 15 June 1999, government forces in Drenica engaged in a campaign of ethnic cleansing of the Albanians of Kosovo that involved summary and arbitrary executions, detentions, beatings, looting, and destruction of schools, hospitals, and other civilian objects."
+On 20 March a Yugoslav offensive took place in the Drenica region.
+By 31 March, the Yugoslavs failed to weaken the KLA, withdrawing from their positions in Drenica.

-Glogovac (Gllogovc), a municipality that was a stronghold of the KLA in Drenica, was hard hit by this campaign.
-In Stari Poklek, a village close to Glogovac, Yugoslav forces executed two men and the family of one of the men due to their KLA links.
-Out of 47 family members (including 23 children under fifteen years old) that the forces attempted to kill with a grenade thrown into a room, there were six survivors.
+Drenas, a municipality that was a stronghold of the KLA in Drenica, was hard hit by this campaign.
+In Poklek, a village close to Drenas, Serbian paramilitary and police units executed 53 Albanian civilians, of whom 24 children, which is known as the Poklek massacre.
 In Vrbovac, it is believed that 150 people were executed.
 Albanians, KLA members, suspected KLA members and their families in other villages surrounding Glogovac were also subject to execution by Serb forces.
 In Glogovac, over five days in May, the majority of the population was expelled and sent toward the Macedonian border.

 In Čikatovo, more than 100 ethnic Albanians were executed and buried in a mass grave according to war crimes investigators.

 On 15 June 1999, Yugoslav forces withdrew from Glogovac following an agreement signed by NATO.